Baraa42/blockchain-developer-bootcamp-final-project/README.md

 ## Prerequisite knowledge and components required
 1. Truffle is installed - ( the version used is `v5.4.17`)
-2. Node JS is installed - (everything was tested under `v14.18.1`)
+2. Node JS is installed - (everything was tested under `v14.18.1`) :
+	- `npm i -g truffle`
+3. Openzeppelin contracts and libraries :
+	- `npm i @openzeppelin/contracts`
-3. Git ( it is assumed you know how to use Git and have relevant HTTPS/SSH capability to clone)
+5. Git ( it is assumed you know how to use Git and have relevant HTTPS/SSH capability to clone)
-4. A Browser with the MetaMask extension installed.
+6. A Browser with the MetaMask extension installed.
-5. Test Ether on the Rinkeby network
+7. Test Ether on the Rinkeby network

 ## Download, install and build steps
 ### Downloading